Courses

 Units: 1

-Fulfills General Education Requirement(s): AI-Social Inquiry (AISO)
+Fulfills General Education Requirement(s): AI-Social Inquiry (AISO), Social Analysis (FSSA)

 DescriptionContemporary social and economic problems in America, public policies adopted or proposed to deal with them, and ways of analyzing those problems and policies.